This privacy statement only covers the EPUT website at [http://eput.nhs.uk]. This statement does not cover links within this site to other websites.

 Some of this information is held centrally within the Trust, but where this is used for statistical purposes stringent measures are taken to ensure that individual service users cannot be identified.
 Anonymous statistical information may also be passed to organisations with a legitimate interest, including Universities and Research Institutions.

 Where it is not possible to use anonymised information, personally identifiable information may be used for essential NHS purposes.
 They may include research and auditing services.
-This will only be done with your consent, and/or the consent of your carer or next of kin, unless the law requires information to be passed on to improve public health.

 Everyone working for the NHS has a legal duty to keep information about you confidential and secure.

 You may be receiving care from other organisations as well as the NHS e.g. Social Services and the Voluntary Sector.
 We may need to share some information about you so we can all work together for your benefit.
 We will only ever use or pass on information about you if others involved in your care have a genuine need for it.
-When we pass on any information we will ensure it is kept confidential and secure.
+When we pass on any information, we will ensure it is kept confidential and secure.

 We are required by law to report certain information to the appropriate authorities.
 This is only provided after formal permission has been given by a qualified health professional, as defined under Data Protection.
 Occasions when we must pass on information include: